MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

 After you add the URI attribute and value to the certificate profile, Microsoft Intune appends the SAN attribute with the tag and an object ID.
 Example formatting: `tag.com,2022-09-14:sid:` At this point, the certificate profile meets the strong mapping requirements.

-To ensure your SCEP profile meets strong mapping requirements, complete these steps:

-1. Sync the user or device SID from Active Directory to Microsoft Entra ID.
+To ensure your SCEP profile meets strong mapping requirements, create a SCEP certificate profile in the Microsoft Intune admin center, or modify an existing profile with the new SAN attribute and value.
+As a prerequisite, users and devices must be synced from Active Directory to Microsoft Entra ID.
 For more information, see [How objects and credentials are synchronized in a Microsoft Entra Domain Services managed domain](/entra/identity/domain-services/synchronization).

-2. Create a SCEP certificate profile in the Microsoft Intune admin center, or modify an existing profile with the new SAN attribute and value.

 For more information about the KDC's requirements and enforcement date for strong mapping, see [KB5014754: Certificate-based authentication changes on Windows domain controllers ](https://support.microsoft.com/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16).